-Established in 1984, we're now over 30 years old
+Established in 1984, we're now 40 years old.

 HealthProm began as a Medical Exchange Programme between the United Kingdom and the former USSR, set up by doctors and allied professionals to promote health education and development through tours, conferences and exchange visits.